 These questions are a vital first step that sets the tone for your speech regardless of the topic the speech will be focused on.
 For example, if the audience is looking for an instructional speech you can create an easily defined set of takeaways.
 This could sound like the following:

-Again, start with the audience as a first step and the rest should start to fall into place.
+Again, start with the audience as a first step, and the rest should begin to fall into place.

 2. Make Note of How the Person Speaks and Writes

 It is very important to understand how the person you will be writing for, also known as your Principal, speaks and writes.
 You can begin by reading something they’ve written whether it be a series of emails, memos, articles, or blog posts.
 Something to give you a hint as to how they categorize information.
 Do they start with a story?
 Do they like lists?